Uncertainty-Aware Measurement of Scenario Suite Representativeness for Autonomous Systems

 \subsection{Problem Setting: Scenario Suite}

-The scenario suite was constructed to serve as an \emph{empirical test distribution} against which the TOD prior could be compared.
-Its purpose is to emulate the process of autonomous-vehicle scenario generation, where rare but safety-critical conditions are intentionally oversampled to ensure sufficient coverage for evaluation.
+The scenario suite serves as an empirical test distribution for comparison with the inferred TOD distribution, emulating autonomous-vehicle scenario generation where rare but safety-critical conditions are intentionally oversampled to ensure sufficient evaluation coverage.

 A synthetic dataset of \( n = 1{,}600 \) scenarios was generated by incorporating \emph{dependencies} among operational factors \((R \!\to\!
 W,\; D \!\to\!
 T,\; R \!\to\!
 S)\).
 To reflect operational risk emphasis, higher sampling weights were assigned to more challenging conditions — \emph{adverse weather} (\(\times 1.4\)), \emph{urban roads} (\(\times 1.3\)), \emph{nighttime} (\(\times 1.25\)), \emph{heavy traffic} (\(\times 1.2\)), and \emph{low speeds} (\(\le 50~\mathrm{km/h}, \times 1.15\)).
 Within each conditional relationship, multipliers were applied \emph{within parent contexts} and then renormalized to preserve valid conditional probability tables.
 For example, in the conditional distribution \( P(W \mid R) \), the weight for adverse weather was increased by \(1.4\) relative to clear conditions, and the resulting probabilities were normalized within each road type.